splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Use the Metrics Sidebar to find a metric
 -------------------------------------------------------------------

-You can also choose the signal by using the Metrics Sidebar to search for metric names, instead of typing one in directly.
-Click :strong:`Browse` next to the :strong:`Signal` field to display the Metrics Sidebar.
+You can also choose the signal by using the Metrics Sidebar to search for metric and histogram metric names, instead of typing one in directly.
+Select :strong:`Browse` next to the :strong:`Signal` field to display the Metrics Sidebar.

-In the Metrics Sidebar, select the :strong:`Find Metrics` option to search for metrics.
+In the Metrics Sidebar, select the :strong:`Find Metrics` option to search for metrics and histogram metrics.
 Using the Metrics Sidebar is the same as described in :ref:`use-metrics-sidebar`, except that each selected metric is added as a plot in the chart, instead of as one or more new charts.

 For information about how to use the :strong:`Find Events` option, see :ref:`chart-events-as-occur`.